Andati/BriskPesa/README.md

          android:layout_marginTop="0dp"
          briskpesa:apiKey="YourBriskPesaGatewayKey" />
 ```
 You can set phone and amount properties.
-Setting phone or amount means users will not be asked to enter those details.
+Setting phone or amount means users will not be asked to enter these details.

 ```
 	briskpesa:phone="07xx"